openstack/openstack-manuals/doc/config-reference/source/block-storage/nested-quota.rst

 that way, hierarchical projects can have hierarchical quotas (also known as nested quotas).

-Projects and subprojects have similar behaviours, but they differ from each other when it comes to default quota values.
+Projects and subprojects have similar behaviors, but they differ from each other when it comes to default quota values.
 The default quota value for resources in a subproject is 0, so that when a subproject is created it will not consume all of its parent's quota.